How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

-To get any burrs out that are in the grooves, fold the sand paper and run that the edge through the groove.
+To get any burrs out that are in the grooves, fold the sandpaper and run the edge through the grooves.

-If you have and fingerprints or other surface marks, just lightly sand those out too.
+If you have any fingerprints or other surface marks, just lightly sand those out too.

 Once the air dry clay is completely dry, use nail polish to color in the DIY Grinch ornament.

 Just use the brush that comes with the nail polish to paint most of the Grinch.

 However, to get in between the tiny spaces, you’ll find it helpful to use a plastic toothpick, especially where the lines are that separate the colors.

 To use the toothpick, just take the polish brush and dip it into the bottle and then touch the wax paper with the brush to get a drop of polish.

 Now dip the toothpick into the polish and carefully dab it into the grooves.